 There are 4 different ways that users can participate in edX courses.
 The first is an XSeries program.
 These courses are deep dives into a specific topic.
 For example, Data Science and Engineering with Spark XSeries, which is from UC Berkeley, teaches students everything they need to know to properly use Spark.
 This XSeries program has 3 courses, which each last 2-4 weeks and require 5-10 hours per week per course.
-Some of the XSeries are longer – the Fundamentals of Computer Science program takes 4-6 months.
+However, some of the XSeries are longer.
+For example, the Fundamentals of Computer Science program takes 4-6 months.

 The next option is an online Master’s program from a university like UT Austin, UC San Diego, and Arizona State.
-These generally take between 1-4 years to complete.
-They also offer MicroMasters programs, which take less time and are less expensive than a full Master’s but still come from accredited schools.
+Like traditional Master’s programs, these generally take between 1-4 years to complete.
+Similarly, they also offer MicroMasters programs.
+These take less time and are less expensive than a full Master’s but still come from accredited schools.
 These typically take between 3 months to 1 year.

 The final way to participate in programs through edX is by doing a professional certificate program.
-These are course series designed by industry leaders and top universities to build and enhance critical professional skills needed to succeed in today’s most in-demand fields.
+Industry leaders and top university professionals design these courses.
+The goal is to build and enhance critical professional skills needed to succeed in today’s most in-demand fields.
 Some examples are data science, Python programming, and product design & health.
 These typically last 2-4 months.

 Who is edX for?

-For those who are interested in learning new skills or advancing their current knowledge, edX is a great source for self-paced education.
-They offer a large variety of topics and their courses are all accredited, which means that it is also a good choice for people looking to get a new degree or transition to a new type of work.
+edX is a great source for self-paced education.
+They offer a large variety of topics and commitment options.
+Plus, since their courses are all accredited, they are a good choice for people looking to get a new degree or transition to a new type of work.

 What does edX cost?
 How much work is involved?

-The price for XSeries courses varies – some are free through $400 per course.
+The price for XSeries courses are varied from free through $400 per course.
 Students can also choose to add a certificate for more money.
 The online Master’s programs cost between $10k and $22k.
 As mentioned, the MicroMasters are generally less expensive, costing between $1k-$2k.
 The professional certificate programs range between $200-$400.

 Ratings and reviews

-The reviews of edX are mixed, but generally positive.
-The platform has grown a lot but has continued to maintain their partnerships with strong universities and companies, which gives validity to the program and their courses.
+The reviews of edX are mixed, but mostly positive.
+The platform has grown a lot but has continued to maintain their partnerships with strong universities and companies.
+This gives validity to the program and their courses.
 They have a lot of repeat students as well, so people are able to continually benefit from the program.

-On the negative side, people have had administrative issues with the courses being graded, which affects the time spent in the program and the opportunity to gain a certificate from the work done.
-These reviews also mention there are issues with the support team not being helpful, which makes it difficult to get help when needed.
+On the negative side, people have had administrative issues with the courses being graded.
+This affects the time spent in the program and the opportunity to gain a certificate from the work done.
+These reviews also mention there are issues with the support team not being helpful.
+That can also make it difficult to get help when needed.